 Spicy comes with a clang-format configuration that enforces a canonical style.
 We require clang-format version >= 10 because we need a style option that wasn't available earlier.
-There's a format target in the top-level Makefile that checks all relevant source files for conformance with our style.
-A second target format-fixit reformats Spicy's code where it doesn't confirm.
+Formatting is checked by a clang-format linter which automatically pulls in a suitable clang-format binary, see the Tooling section.